Positional kernels of attention heads

 Reducing the spread to a single summary statistic allows us to produce a single graph giving an idea for the positional kernels across all heads and layers of a single language model.

-For reference, compare the first column of the GPT2-Small heatmap with the plots of the positional patterns above.
+For reference, compare the first column of the GPT2-Small heatmap with the plots of the positional patterns given in Section 3.
 Heads 3, 4, and 7 are in blue because they are local positional patterns.
 Heads 0,1,2,6,8,9,10 are in magenta as they have a slow positional decay.
 And Heads 5 and 11 are yellow because they are close to uniform.

 On the other hand, the second layer has more slow positional decay / uniform positional patterns.
 In fact, on closer inspection, the second layer has lots of attention heads which act purely as fixed positional kernels, falling into the category of "contextual attention heads" discussed earlier.
-This suggests the model initially builds a linear summary of the surrounding text, and then begins to build more symbolic representations in the third and fourth layer.
+This suggests the model builds an initial linear summary of the surrounding text, and then begins to build more symbolic representations in the third and fourth layer.
+We observe a similar pattern in GPT2-Medium, and to some extent in GPT2-XL.

-Layer is known for having lots of induction heads.
-Heads 5.0, 5.1, and 5.5 are known to be induction heads.
-These stick out visually as having close to uniform positional patterns, which validates our intuition that induction heads tend not to care about position.
+Layer 5 is known for having many induction heads: Heads 5.0, 5.1, and 5.5 are known to be induction heads.
+These stick out visually as having close to uniform positional patterns, which validates the intuition that induction heads tend not to care about position.

 Conclusion: